Overview

 Button not submitting form by default

 Mantine adds type=button on the underlying <button>.
-It prevents the button from triggering the form submit, when pressed inside a <form>.
+It prevents the button from triggering the form submit, when inside a <form>.
 We set type=submit if needed.

 providing an onClick handler